JAlcocerT/Linux/content/LinuxCloud.md

 As any decision, this has **trade-offs** to be considered:

+{{< expandable label="Check the Trade-Offs" level="2" >}}

-*Scalability: Cloud deployment enables applications to scale quickly and easily to meet changing user demands.
+* Scalability: Cloud deployment enables applications to scale quickly and easily to meet changing user demands.

 * Cost: Cloud deployment can be more cost-effective than traditional hosting solutions, since it allows businesses to pay only for the resources they use.